nipy/heudiconv/paper.md

  - name: Austin Macdonald  # 2 commits, issues: opened 1 participated in 1 + 1 commit in paper repo
    orcid:
    affiliation: 1
+# - name: David Kennedy  # Benevolent leader of ReproNim who holds the umbrella and was brave to try a number of times
+#   orcid:
+#   affiliation:
 affiliations:
  - name: Center for Open Neuroscience, Department of Psychological and Brain Sciences, Dartmouth College, Hanover, NH, USA
    index: 1